cortex-lab/phy/docs/installation.md

 ## Instructions

-Minimal installation instructions (to be completed):
+Minimal installation instructions (to be completed once a proper release of phy is done):

 1. Install [Anaconda](https://www.anaconda.com/distribution/#download-section).